-A Left Turn Crash
+Left Turn Crashes

-No-Fault Auto Crash Liability
+No-fault Auto Crash Liability

 What Should I Avoid Doing?

 However, it is your responsibility to exchange your name, address, and information including your driver's license, registration, and insurance coverage.
 If possible, remain calm and speak politely to everyone, including the police officer.
-Never engage in a conversation that could produce a negative outcome to your lawsuit.
+Never engage in a conversation that could produce a negative outcome for your lawsuit.

 Finally, it is important to request transportation to the local emergency room even if your injuries are minor.
 You have just undergone a serious crash and are full of adrenaline that might be hiding the extent of your injuries.
-Only a competent medical team at a hospital can diagnose your condition and identify any problems you might have, including broken bones, damaged internal organs, brain concussion, contusions, lacerations, cuts, or other serious injuries.
+Only a competent medical team at a hospital can diagnose your condition and identify any problems you might have, including broken bones, damaged internal organs, brain concussion, contusions, lacerations, cuts or other serious injuries.

 It is important to leave for the hospital as soon as the emergency medical team arrives at the scene and not wait to give a statement to the police to add to the report.
 Law enforcement will usually meet you in the emergency room and take your statement there if it is possible.
 Otherwise, you can contact the local police department when you feel better to give your statement.

-If you were injured or your loved one was killed in an Illinois motorcycle collision involving disputed liability, contact the team at Rosenfeld Injury Lawyers LLC today for a free review of your case with an experienced attorney.
+If you were injured or your loved one was killed in an Illinois motorcycle collision involving disputed liability, contact the team at Rosenfeld Injury Lawyers LLC today for a free review of your case done by an experienced attorney.
 You likely have the right to file a personal injury claim for compensation or a wrongful death lawsuit.

 Our team of attorneys understands that the accident was likely not your fault but the responsibility of a reckless driver.
-We can build your case by hiring accident reconstruction experts and investigators two help in collecting the evidence necessary to support your case.
+We can build your case by hiring accident reconstruction experts and investigators who help in collecting the evidence necessary to support your case.
 We offer a team of seasoned motorcycle accident attorneys who are ready to fight on your behalf.

 We encourage you to contact our attorneys today to schedule a free, no-obligation case consultation to discuss the merits of your monetary recovery claim.
 We accept all personal injury cases, wrongful death lawsuits, and serious motorcycle accident injury claims through contingency fee arrangements.
-This legal contract postpones the payment of legal services until after we have successfully completed your case through a negotiated settlement or a jury verdict.
+This legal contract postpones the payment of legal services until after we have successfully completed your case through a negotiated settlement or jury verdict.